 After a good night of rest, we started the day with an early walk into the town of Provesende which was just 10 minutes walk from where we stayed.
 The town was pretty quiet and it was nice to explore it and see it come to life.

-After that, it was time for us to enjoy the breakfast that was included with our booking.
+After that, it was time for us to enjoy the breakfast that was included with our booking at Quinta Manhãs Douro.
 Once again we were not disappointed.
 The breakfast was generous and included a few local items (like pastel de nata, homemade pastries/bread and fruits).
-And the staff was of course able to accomodate Mrs. NN specific diet requests!
+And the staff was of course able to accommodate Mrs. NN specific diet requests!

 We then stayed at the country house until checkout time to have some R&R time: some tea, meditation and swimming.

-Once packed and ready to go, we started heading to our first view point: Viewpoint De Loivos that was recommended by our quinta and was just a few minutes detour from our route.
-We then head for Miradouro da Abelheira which was our best vista of the douro river.
-We had one last stop as we started driving back at Miradouro de São Salvador do Mundo for yet another view of the douro river and valley.
+Once packed and ready to go, we headed to our first view point: Viewpoint De Loivos that was recommended by our Quinta and was just a few minutes detour from our route.
+We then head for Miradouro da Abelheira which was the best vista of the Douro river.
+We had one last stop as we started driving back at Miradouro de São Salvador do Mundo for yet another amazing view of the Douro river and valley.

 As our day was winding down, we drove for one last view point at Miradouro São Leonardo de Galafura which was a bit out of our way back home but was worth the stop.
 We reached Porto at the end of the day with great memories of our getaway!